-Inhibition based drug interactions constitute the major proportion of clinically impo~t drug interactions.
+Inhibition based drug interactions constitute the major proportion of clinically important drug interactions.
 Drug metabolism by CYP450 can be inhibited by any of the following three mechanisms.
 The first is mutual competitive inhibition caused by co administration of drugs metabolized by the same CYP450 is enzyme.
 Inhibition most often occurs as a result of competitive binding at the enzyme's binding site.
 In this case, blood concentrations of both drugs may be increased.
 Competitive inhibition depends on the affinity of the substrate for the enzyme being inhibited, the concentration of substrate required for inhibition, and the half-life of the inhibitor drug.
 The onset and offset of enzyme inhibition are dependent on the half-life and time to steady the state of the inhibitor drug.
 The time to maximum drug interaction (onset and termination) is also dependent on the time required for the inhibited drug to reach a new steady state.
-In this drug to reach a new steady state.
-In the case of competitive inhibition by a given concentration of line and time to steady the state of the inhibition by a given concentration of the enzyme-inhibitor complex.
-In the case of competitive inhibition by a given concentration of the enzyme-inhibitor complex.

-is marked when the substrate concentration is low and becomes less marked with an increase in the substrate concentration.
+In the case of competitive inhibition by a given concentration of I is marked when the substrate concentration is low and becomes less marked with an increase in the substrate concentration.

-The second inhibition mechanism, and less common mechanism of inhibition, is the inactivation of CYP450 by the drug metabolite fanning a complex with CYP450.
+The second inhibition mechanism, and less common mechanism of inhibition, is the inactivation of CYP450 by the drug metabolite forming a complex with CYP450.
 Noncompetitive inhibition is a pattern of inhibition where the inhibitor binds to the same enzyme as the drug but the binding site is different, resulting in a conformation change of the protein, etc.